peterhinch/micropython-nano-gui/DISPLAYS.md

 ## Displays using drivers in this repo

 Size is diagonal in inches.
 C/M/GS color/1-bit monochrome/greyscale.
-Displays with a touch overlay are denoted by T, K or R depending on the touch hardware.
+Displays with a touch overlay are denoted by T, K, R or S depending on the touch hardware.
 See [Touch Displays below](./DISPLAYS.md#touch-displays).
 Width and height are pixels.